IESCO Notifies 2-day Power Suspension Programme - UrduPoint

 IESCO Notifies 2-day Power Suspension Programme

-Islamabad Electric Supply Company (IESCO) on Friday notified 2-day power suspension programme for Saturday and Sunday for various areas of its region due to necessary maintenance and routine development work
+Islamabad Electric Supply Company (IESCO) on Thursday notified a 2-day power suspension programme for Friday and Saturday for various areas of its region due to necessary maintenance and routine development work

-ISLAMABAD, (UrduPoint / Pakistan Point News - 5th May, 2023 ) :Islamabad Electric Supply Company (IESCO) on Friday notified 2-day power suspension programme for Saturday and Sunday for various areas of its region due to necessary maintenance and routine development work.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th May, 2023 ) :Islamabad Electric Supply Company (IESCO) on Thursday notified a 2-day power suspension programme for Friday and Saturday for various areas of its region due to necessary maintenance and routine development work.

-According to IESCO Spokesman, the power supply of different feeders and grid stations would remain suspended for the period on Saturday from 08:00 AM to 01:00 PM, Milatabad, Peshawar Road, EME Complex, P&T Wani, Jhangi, Azharabad, Fazal Ahmad Shaheed, Choha Khalsa, Shagan, Adiala Jail, Shahpur, Khasala Feeders from 07:00 AM to 03:00 PM 132KV Bahria Town Phase 4 Grid Station, from 09:00 AM to 02:00 PM, Iqbal Town, Zia Masjid, Islamabad Feed Mill, Jhata Hatial, Basali, Pind Jhatla, Lab 1& 2, Reliance Mills, Industrial, Bhal , Jarrar Camp, Rajar, Garmala.
-On Sunday from 07:00 AM to 03:00 PM 132KV Bahria Town Phase 8 Grid Station and surrounding areas.
+According to the IESCO Spokesman, the power supply of different feeders and grid stations would remain suspended for the period on Friday from 09:00 AM to 02:00 PM, Jhelum Circle, Sanghui, Chotala, Domeli FeedersOn Saturday from 09:00 AM to 02:00 PM, Islamabad Circle, I-11/1, I-11/3, Metro Feeders, Rawalpindi City Circle, Nogazi, Bajniyal Feeders, Rawalpindi Cantt Circle, Chahan, Chontra, Rajar, Chakri, SPD, SPF, Islamabad Feed Mill, Jhata Hatial, Basali, Pind Jatla, Lab.I & II, Reliance Weaving Mill, Industrial, Bhal, Jarrar Camp, Fazl Ahmad Shaheed, Choah Khalsa, Feeders, Jhelum Circle, Mandi Bhalwal, Cantt, CMH Jhelum Feeders and surrounding.